mk-fg/feedjack/README.md

 Configuration
 ----------------------------------------

-The first thing you want to do is add a Site.
+The first thing you want to do is to add a Site.

 To do this, open Django admin interface and create your first planet.
 You must use a valid address in the URL field, since it will be used to identify